Hello! I’m Andrew Reid, the editor of EOSHD and a British filmmaker.

 - Anamorphic lenses

-I love shooting in anamorphic widescreen with anamorphic lenses.
-It gives a whole new feel to the images and is as much a part of cinema as 24 frames per second.
+I am a huge fan of the anamorphic look, and own several of these lenses.
+They give a whole new feel to how we see images and I believe anamorphic to be as much a part of cinema as 24 frames per second.